Skip to main content

 The A3 Child Safeguards Accreditation Assessment Checklist is to help ANGOs complete Criteria A3.
 There are versions for the 2018 Accreditation Criteria and the 2025 Accreditation Criteria.
 The Checklist must be uploaded by ANGOs as part of the Agency Profile.

-Recognised Development Expenditure worksheet explanatory notes
+Recognised Development Expenditure (RDE) Worksheet

 DFAT Accreditation and the ACFID Code of Conduct